 G. Morocco

 Of the southern partners, Morocco has one of the most developed relationships with the EU.
 An association agreement has been in force since 2000 and a new ENP action plan was adopted in 2013.
 The country was granted ENP ‘advanced status’ in 2008, reflecting the ambition to strengthen EU-Morocco cooperation and to further support economic and political reforms.
 The EU-Morocco mobility partnership was launched in June 2013.
-Negotiations on visa facilitation and readmission agreements and a DCFTA are ongoing.
-In addition, a renewed fisheries agreement entered into force in 2014.
-According to two rulings of the Court of Justice of the European Union, the EU can implement its agreements with Morocco, but these agreements do not apply to Western Sahara.
-Further court rulings are expected in 2023.
+In 2021, under the new EU Trade Policy Review, the EU offered to discuss modernising trade and investment relations with Morocco, to better face current challenges.
+The EU and Morocco concluded a sustainable fisheries partnership agreement that entered into force on 18 July 2019 and is tacitly renewed.
+Its first implementing protocol had a duration of four years covering the period 18 July 2019 – 17 July 2023.
+It expired on 17 July 2023.
+A further renewal of the protocol is linked to a ruling by the European Court of Justice (ECJ), expected in 2024, in a case brought by the Popular Front for the Liberation of the Saguia el Hamra and Rio de Oro (Polisario Front), claiming that the agreement was not valid.

 H. Palestine